continuous-symmetry-measure/csm/python/README.md

 ## Introduction

-The CSM (Continuous Symmetry Measure) program allows users to measure the continuous symmetry of molecules.
+The Protein CSM (Continuous Symmetry Measure) program allows users to measure the continuous symmetry of homomer proteins.
-Molecules can be input in a variety of file formats (any supported by the OpenBabel program).
-The CSM can be measured precisely for smaller molecules, or approximated for larger molecules where the runtime for calculating the exact measure would be unreasonable.

 ##Features

-* The exact continuous symmetry measure calculator: The calculator goes through every single possible (valid) permutation of the molecule's atoms, and selects the permutation with the lowest continuous symmetry.

- * The approximate continuous symmetry measure calculator: For molecules large enough that going through all the permutations is not feasible, a good alternative is the approximate algorithm, which uses an iterative algorithm based on building permutations around a selection of possible symmetry axes to approximate the molecule's continous symmetry measure

- * The trivial continuous symmetry measure calculator: Particularly well suited to proteins with almost identical sub-polymers, the trivial continous symmetry measure returns the symmetry measure of the molecule without any displacement of molecules within each fragment.
+ * The hungarian algorithm for approximating the continuous symmetry measure of a homomer proteincsm
+ * The greedy algorithm for approximating the continuous symmetry measure of a homomer proteincsm
+ * The trivial algorithm for approximating the continuous symmetry measure of a homomer proteincsm

 ## Usage